HugoRbrt/altegrad_project/README.md

 # What you can find in the repo

-After running the experiments, the losses, LRAP, .csv submission, validation set alignment matrix and UMAP can be found at the following address
+After running the experiments, the losses, LRAP, submission.csv, validation set alignment matrix and UMAP can be found at the following address
-Wandb :
+Wand :

 - model.py: constrains all our models.
 It contains graph and text encoders.
 - train.py: This is the pipeline for training and recording the various metrics.